pyth-network/pyth-crosschain/target_chains/ethereum/sdk/stylus/README.md

 ## Example Usage

-To consume prices you should use the [`IPyth`](IPyth.sol) interface.
-Please make sure to read the documentation of this interface to use the prices safely.
+To consume prices you should use the functions interface.
+Please make sure to read the documentation of this functions to use the prices safely.

 For example, to read the latest price, call [`getPriceNoOlderThan`](IPyth.sol) with the Price ID of the price feed you're interested in.
 The price feeds available on each chain are listed [below](#target-chains).